AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 -  : this controls which of the derived variables to be stored in the plotfile.
-Derived variables are created only when the plotfile is being created, using the infrastructure provided by  to register variables and the associated Fortran routine to do the deriving
+Derived variables are created only when the plotfile is being created, using the infrastructure provided by BoxLib to register variables and the associated Fortran routine to do the deriving
    ().

    By default, no derived variables are stored.
-You can store all derived variables that  knows about by doing:
+You can store all derived variables that Castro knows about by doing:

    ::